-- If there are more nominations than places on the committee, an election must be held. - Nominations for committee elections may also be accepted from the floor on the day.
-Such nominees should be asked their willingness to stand and eligibility to become a charity trustee. - Committee elections must be held by secret ballot. - It is advisable to open the ballot first so that the voting is completed before the start of the Annual Meeting. - Only WI members who have paid the relevant subscription for the year and are present at the Annual Meeting may vote. - If a tie occurs for the last place on the committee, the NFWI advises another round of voting between the tied candidates.
-If this still results in a tie, it should be dealt with as previously decided by the WI. - Once a result has been reached, the tellers write the names of those elected, in alphabetical order, and give the results to the WI Adviser (if present) to announce or prepare to announce it themselves when the Annual Meeting business begins. - Any new committee members only take office once the Annual Meeting has ended. - The number of votes gained by each candidate must never be revealed.
+- If a tie occurred for the last place on the committee, the NFWI advises another round of voting between the tied candidates.
+If this still results in a tie, it should be dealt with as previously decided by the WI.
+Please note that any postal and electronic votes continue to be counted in subsequent rounds to decide a tie, until the person that is being voted for by these votes is no longer in the running. - Once a result has been reached, the tellers write the names of those elected, in alphabetical order, and prepare to announce it when the Annual Meeting business begins. - Any new committee members only take office once the Annual Meeting has ended. - The number of votes gained by each candidate must never be revealed.

 Tellers must be aware of the number of votes required for an overall majority to be achieved.

 For example: